prosyslab/evaluating-directed-fuzzing-artifact/README.md

    - Expected output: `output/figure7/figure7.csv` and `output/figure7/figure7.pdf`, corresponding to Figure 7 in the paper.

-Except for Table 9, all experiment should take about 5 days to complete in total.
+If you run the minimal version of Table 9, all experiment should take about 7 and a half day to complete in total.
 Note that the expected duration is calculated based on the assumption that 40 fuzzing sessions are run in parallel.

 &nbsp;